Multi Messenger Study of GRB 221009A with VHE Gamma-ray and Neutrino Afterglow from a Gaussian Structured Jet: VHE Afterglow from Gaussian Structured Jets

 Analogous to synchrotron emission, the SSC afterglow flux is governed by characteristic spectral break frequencies: the minimum injection frequency $\nu_{mm}^{\rm SSC} = 2\nu_m \gamma_m^2$, the cooling frequency $\nu_{cc}^{\rm SSC} = 2\nu_c \gamma_c^2$, and intermediate frequency $\nu_{mc}^{\rm SSC} = \sqrt{\nu_{mm}^{\rm SSC} \nu_{cc}^{\rm SSC}}$.
 The cooling regime of the electron population is determined by the relative ordering of these frequencies — slow cooling appears when $\nu_{mm}^{\rm SSC} < \nu_{cc}^{\rm SSC}$, while fast cooling occurs when $\nu_{mm}^{\rm SSC} > \nu_{cc}^{\rm SSC}$.
 The observed SSC flux from each jet segment can be calculated as ---

 The SSC peak flux $F^{(i,k)}_\text{max,ssc}$ incorporates the synchrotron peak flux $F^{(i,k)}_{\text{max,,syn}}$, the blast wave radius $r$, the ambient medium density $n_0$, and the Thomson cross-section $\sigma_T$.
 This flux quantifies the efficiency of energy transfer from low-energy synchrotron photons to high-energy SSC photons.
-Thus, to obtain the afterglow flux evolution, both in synchrotron and SSC ($f_{\nu_{\rm syn}}^{(i,k)}(t)$ and $f_{\nu_{\rm SSC}}^{(i,k)}(t)$), it is crucial to estimate the time evolution of all break frequencies and peak specific flux.
+Thus, to obtain the afterglow flux evolution, both in synchrotron and SSC ($f_{\nu_{\rm syn}}^{(i,k)}(t)$ and $f_{\nu_{\rm SSC}}^{(i,k)}(t)$), it is crucial to estimate the time evolution of all break frequencies and peak specific flux. $f_{\nu, \rm ssc}$ is the on-axis SSC spectrum profile for slow and fast cooling regimes, which further follows analytical approximation as given in \citet{sari2001synchrotron} and \citet{gao2013compton}.